ComparativeGenomicsToolkit/cactus/doc/progressive.md

 ### Using GPU Acceleration on a Cluster

 Since `SegAlign` is only released in the GPU-enabled docker image, that's the easiest way to run it.
 When running on a cluster, this usually means the best way to use it is with `--binariesMode docker --gpu <N>`.
 This way cactus is installed locally on your virtual environment and can run slurm commands like `sbatch` (that aren't available in the Cactus container), but SegAlign itself will be run from inside Docker.

+**Important**: Consider using `--lastzMemory` when using GPU acceleration on a cluster.
+Like `--consMemory`, it lets you override the amount of memory Toil requests which can help with errors if Cactus's automatic estimate is either too low (cluster evicts the job) or too high (cluster cannot schedule the job).

 ## Pre-Alignment Checklist